keyboard_arrow_up

 Web Plate

-The vertical plate connecting the upper and lower flanges or cover plates of a girder.
+The vertical structural plate that connects the upper and lower flanges or cover plates within a girder, forming the core of a box section.

 More Crane Manufacturer Information